unsaved/eslint-plugin-sn/README.md

 complexities.

 This plugin handles the global-object and rule variants by switching ESLint environments and rules based on the ServiceNow table and an optional "altscope".

-The provided config generator uses 'altscopes' in overrides/files entries, and you can add or customize with overrides/file entries in your own "snlintrc.json" file, and you can add to the available global variable lists by adding local list files.
+The provided config generator uses
+'altscopes' in overrides/files entries, !!and you can add or customize with overrides/file entries in your own "snlintrc.json" file, and you can add to the available global variable lists by adding local list files.~~
+As of today, you can only used the predefined tables and altscopes.
+My highest priority TODO is to support options customTables and customScopes.

 The snLint snlint-wrapper script decouples eslint from filepaths on your system, passing pseudo paths TO ESLint.
 This allows you to